 - Oh, and don’t forget more cheese because more cheese is always the answer.

 - One more suggestion: Try serving this soup with a warm tortilla and using it as a utensil to scoop up your soup.

-You could easily make this into a black bean fiesta soup by swapping the chicken for a can of drained black beans and veggie broth instead of chicken broth.
-The macros will shift to be a bit more carb heavy and less protein, but I can assure you it’ll still be delicious!
+You could easily make this into a bean fiesta soup by swapping the chicken for a can of drained black beans, kidney beans or pinto beans and veggie broth instead of chicken broth.
+The macros will shift to be a bit more carb heavy and less protein, but I can assure you it’ll still be a delicious soup!

 More Recipes You'll Love